functionaldude/realtime-chat/README.md

 - The architecture should track certain metrics for monitoring, alerting and user engagement

 ## Frameworks and technologies used by this system

 - **MongoDB** for storing user data, session data and messages
-- **Redis** to notify other server instances of changes in a channel
+- **Redis** to notify other server instances of changes in a channel and tracking of user engagement
 - **Cloudflare R2** object storage for storing files
 - **Socket IO** for sending and receiving messages
 - **Ktor** as authentication and web service
 - **Realm** as local database for native and web clients
 - **Sentry** for error reporting
+- **Postgres** for tracking user engagement and application performance
 - A reverse proxy that terminates SSL, sets cookies for sticky sessions and handles load balancing between multiple instances of the services

 ## Code structure

 The source code is written in Kotlin to make developing cross-platform easier, it is divided into 4 main modules:

 | module         |                                                                         |